v2kk/labs-mapreduce/new-users/README.md

-# Wordcount Example
+# New Users Example

 ## Objectives of this labs
-- Count the frequency of words in files
+- Count number of new register users from stackoverflow

 ## Environment
 - [Java]()